FAIRmat-NFDI/pynxtools/docs/tutorial/build-a-reader.md

 ### Step 1 — compare the appdef to your data

-Run `dataconverter generate-template --nxdl NXsimple` again.
+Run `pynx convert generate-template NXsimple` again.
 For each required or recommended path, decide:

 - Is the value in `self.hdf5_data`? → use `"@attrs:<hdf5-path>"`